RamandeepBambora/dev-apac.bambora.com/source/index.md

 You're almost ready to start taking payments!

-There are three methods for accepting payments:
+There are two methods for accepting payments:

 * [Checkout](checkout.html)
 * [APIs](apis.html)